-Despite the fall and feeling rather red-faced (and black arsed) I resumed having fun making random silhouettes through the tent, checking out the decks and generally pissing about dancing because i don’t see nothing wrong with a little bump and grind before I took a moment to sit down on a sofa cushion where I then flaked out losing almost an hour to sleep.
+Despite the fall and feeling rather red-faced (and black backsided) I resumed having fun making random silhouettes through the tent, checking out the decks and generally tooling about dancing because I don’t see nothing wrong with a little bump and grind before I took a moment to sit down on a sofa cushion where I then flaked out losing almost an hour to sleep.

 Having had a Nana nap and having also consumed the best part of a tray of mars bar cake I then reverted back to ‘party animal mode’ and continuing to dance into the early hours.